 What is the International Mobility Program?

 The International Mobility Program (IMP) allows Canadian employers to hire foreign workers without an LMIA under various programs.
-Unlike the Temporary Foreign Worker Program (TFWP), the IMP was designed to help foreign workers find their way to Canada to improve the economic and cultural development in a much broader sense.
+Unlike the TFWP, the IMP was designed to help foreign workers find their way to Canada to improve economic and cultural development in a much broader sense.

 Employers will need to meet the following requirements to hire foreign workers through the IMP:

 - Prove that the job or worker meets the requirements for LMIA exemption;